lrdj/goodlookslikethis/_posts/2025-10-10-what-facilitators-know.md

 date: 2025-10-10
 ---

-In late 2023, Meg Bolger — Head of [Facilitator Cards](https://www.facilitatorcards.com/) — posted a deceptively simple question to LinkedIn:
+In late 2023, Meg Bolger — Head of [Facilitator Cards](https://www.facilitatorcards.com/) — posted an ask on LinkedIn:

-> *What is a random-but-impactful piece of advice that you would give a new facilitator?*
+> What is a random-but-impactful piece of advice that you would give a new facilitator?

 One hundred and fifty-seven people replied.
 Coaches, OD consultants, service designers, L&D professionals, workshop facilitators from Kenya, New Zealand, Germany, the US.
 Meg jumped into the replies, asked follow-up questions, pushed people to say more.
 The thread ran for days.

-I contributed one piece of advice: *Bring enough pens?*
+I contributed one piece of advice: _Bring enough pens?_

 Meg said it was one of her favourites in the thread.
 Which tells you something about what this community thinks good facilitation is actually made of.